Injera stove: Types

-Solar Injera Stove
+Solar

 A solar injera stove uses solar energy to achieve the required surface temperature of the injera baking pan or mitad.
 Heating may be either direct, by means of a parabolic mirror which concentrates sunlight on the underside of the mitad, or indirect, by focusing the sun's rays on a boiler to generate steam, which can be used to heat the mitad.
 A parabolic type solar injera baking stove was able to reach 200°C.The average surface temperature of an indirectly heated solar thermal injera stove was found to be 148°C when operated with atmospheric steam.

-Electric Injera stove
+Electric

 While efficient electric injera stoves are available, even in urban areas, electric power is not widely available and is likely to be intermittent.
 For those lucky enough to enjoy reliable electric service, it is a viable option.
 A typical electric injera stove reaches 225 °C using 3.75 KW.
 The WASS electric injera stove reaches 220°C surface temperature using only 1.4 KW.

-Biogas Injera stove
+Biogas

 A biogas Injera baking stove was tested using a 8.5m^{3} biogas digester.
 The biogas stove has better specific fuel consumption than that of the traditional "three stone", "Mirt", or "Gonzie" stoves.
 The biogas stove has a fuel efficiency of 57% and on average can produce 20–25 pieces of injera (500mm) per hour.
 Subsequently, this alternative method of baking injera from sustainable energy sources contributes to implementation of a national biogas program.

 A biogas injera stove typically achieves 210°C.